Following on from our blog in March outlining the practical steps for signing your Will safely and l…

 “… it is extremely reassuring to know that we have the support of such an experienced and understanding solicitor” Mrs D, London

-Stephanie is a highly regarded senior associate within our private client team.
+Stephanie is a highly regarded legal director within our private client team.
 Assisting and advising clients across Leeds and Yorkshire on a diverse range of legal issues from wills and incapacity to inheritance tax planning and wealth management.

 “Often having to deal with difficult and sensitive personal matters, I pride myself on being able to communicate sensitively and openly with people.
 Whether it be the elderly, the recently bereaved or local business men and women, I strive to ensure that my clients feel comfortable with me, and can discuss their affairs freely and honestly in ‘plain English’.